Sitedesign/dnssync/README.md

 Both service running in the daemontools environment.

+## Requirements

+dnssync depends on:
+* daemontools
+* daemontools-run
+* djbdns

 ## dnssync

 The dnssync is synchronization daemon which periodically checks local and remote serials for the configured zones.
 If a zone serial updated a zone transfer will begin.
+Written in Bash.

 ### Configuration